a-meg-s/a-meg-s/README.md

 - 👋 Hi, I’m @a-meg-s
 - 👀 I’m a Information & Cyber Security student based in Switzerland.
-- 🌱 I’m currently learning Python and C, as well as the basics of HTML, CSS, JavaScript, Python, JSON...
+- 🌱 Currently working on expanding my skillset with various small projects in various programming languages (Java, C, Python, JSON...)
 - 📫 How to reach me:
             - best via email: codebymegan@gmail.com
             - I'll do my best to answer as soon as possible